Sutton Park line: Re-opening

 The currently disused Sutton Town railway station, which was opened in 1879 and closed in 1924, on Midland Drive.
 The station has been converted into offices.

 In February 2008 it was announced that Birmingham City Council, Network Rail and Centro were launching a feasibility study to assess the possibility of re-opening the line to passenger services.
 In January 2015 the line was put on hold for reopening to passenger trains.

 In March 2020, a bid was made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the line.
 This bid was unsuccessful.

 In February 2021 it was announced that land had been purchased in Aldridge near the site of its former railway station as part of plans led by Mayor of the West Midlands Andy Street and Aldridge-Brownhills MP Wendy Morton to reopen at least part of the line.

-Under plans submitted to the DfT, new open access operator Wrexham, Shropshire and Midlands Railway (WMSR) would use the line to access on their service between Wrexham and London.
+Under plans submitted to the DfT, new open access operator Wrexham, Shropshire and Midlands Railway (WSMR) would use the line to access on their service between Wrexham and London.
 This service would replace the Avanti service withdrawn in June 2024.